-• Hot Cross Buns: Hot cross buns are sweet, spiced buns made with dried fruit and leavened with yeast.
-A cross, the symbol of Christ, is placed on top of the buns, either with pastry or a simple mixture of flour and water.
+Hot Cross Buns: Hot cross buns are sweet, spiced buns made with dried fruit and leavened with yeast.
+A cross, the symbol of Christ, is placed on top of the buns, either with methy and spin a with pastry or a simple mixture of flour and water.
 The buns are traditionally eaten on Good Friday; however in Australia they are available in bakeries and stores many weeks before Easter.